Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 Detaining/Continuing Services CSW Responsibilities

-1. When a child is taken into temporary custody, ask the child (in an age-appropriate manner), the child's parents, the caregiver(s) from whom the child is being removed, and anyone with familial knowledge for the names, addresses, and any known identifying information of adult relatives and NREFMs of the child.
+1. When a child is taken into temporary custody, ask the child (in an age-appropriate manner), the child's parents, the caregiver(s) from whom the child is being removed, and anyone with familial knowledge for the names, addresses, and any known identifying information of adult relatives and NREFMs of the child, or extended family member of an Indian child.

 1. If one of these individuals is able to provide a name, obtain as much information as possible about the identified relative or NREFM including, but not limited to their: